128technology/docs/docs/sec-config-antivirus.md

 The following show commands can be used to view information relevant to the Anti-Virus feature.

 - `show idp application status` - AV Engine status, license information.
-- `show stats ipd antivirus` - Information regarding traffic processed by the AV engine.
+- `show stats idp antivirus` - Information regarding traffic processed by the AV engine.